 S1.
 Does the structure meet the requirements as laid down in the Guidelines?

 S2.
-Is the text properly divided (separate sections, chapters, sub-chapters)?
+Is the text properly structured (separate sections, chapters, sub-chapters)?

 Evaluation on content:

 T1.
-Did the candidate evaluate the importance of the topic correctly?
+Has the candidate evaluated the importance of the topic correctly?

 T2.
-Were the objectives set earlier in the "Introduction" correct and did the candidate achieve them?
+Have the objectives been set earlier in the "Introduction" correct and has the candidate achieved them?

 T3.
-Were the earlier drafted tasks in the "Introduction" correct and did the candidate fully fulfil them?
+Have the tasks specified in the "Introduction" been correct and has the candidate fully fulfilled them?

 T4.
-Knowledge of specialist literature related to the topic and drafted tasks as well as their sufficient use.
+Knowledge of literature related to the topic and specified tasks as well as their proper use.

 T5.
-Did the candidate conclude the necessary analysis, research (measuring, data processing, etc.), calculations and the necessary models, illustrations and tables?
+Has the candidate concluded the necessary analysis, research (measuring, data processing, etc.), calculations and prepared the necessary models, illustrations and tables?

 T6.
-Did the candidate conclude the necessary evaluation(s) and are there any new scientific results, conclusions or recommendations?
+Has the candidate concluded the necessary evaluation(s) and are there any new scientific results, conclusions or recommendations?

 T7.
-Are there any professionally objectionable solutions, evaluations, results, conclusions or proposals, and if there are, how do they influence the whole work?
+Are there any professionally objectionable solutions, evaluations, results, conclusions or proposals, and if any, how do they influence the whole work?

 T8.
-The possibility of utilization (practical application) and continuation of the topic.
+The possibilities of utilization (practical application) and further development of the topic.

 T9.
-Can the candidate's dissertation considered to be a Ph.D.-level work?
+Can the candidate's dissertation be considered as a PhD-level work?

-The details
+Details

 H1.
 Enumeration of noted shortcomings with their titles and/or contents.

 H2.
-Enumeration of noted mistakes with their titles and/or contents, giving the page number and paragraph (line(s)).
+Enumeration of noted mistakes with their titles and/or contents, page number and paragraph (line(s)).

 III.
 Statement